cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/lambda-chat-api.md

 - [Creating completions](#creating-completions) (`/completions`)
 - [Listing models](#listing-models) (`/models`)

-To use the Lambda Chat API, first [generate an API key from the dashboard](https://cloud.lambdalabs.com/api-keys).
-You can also use an API key that you've already generated.
+To use the Lambda Chat API, first [generate a Cloud API key from the dashboard](https://cloud.lambdalabs.com/api-keys).
+You can also use a Cloud API key that you've already generated.

 ## Creating chat completions